 When you build an entity, you start with a root data source.
 However, you can add additional data sources.
 You can either manually add new data sources, or select a surrogate foreign key field in the root data source to automatically expand the required data sources.

-When you compete the wizard, it produces the following two items:
+When you complete the wizard, it produces the following items:

 - Data entity